mikaelvesavuori/figmagic/readme/elements.md

 - Don’t use more than one object with a fill in an element (you will get only one background/background-color!).
 - Elements are not self-closing (i.e. they are always `<element></element>` rather than `<element />`).
-- Cannot combine groups AND flat/non-nested styling inside an element.
+- Cannot combine groups/frames AND flat/non-nested styling inside an element.
 - Linear gradient is supported, but it does not use "gradientHandlePositions”.

 #### Nested elements

 - CSS output can be wonky if you don’t use at least 2 different ”variants” or ”states” in your nested component — try using regular non-nested components/elements when you don’t actually have multiple variants.
 - Layer order matters in nested elements!
 It will always pick the first layout or text element it finds.
-- Currently only a single layout element per group/nested layer will be picked up.
+- Currently only a single layout element per group/frame/nested layer will be picked up.
 - Nested elements should ideally have a text element in order to avoid breaking or getting strange CSS/behavior.
 This layer does not have to be visible!

 #### Incomplete list of things that are not yet supported